 Try sending free samples of your best work to influencers or ask for a collaboration for a chance to be advertised on they’re social media accounts.
 Everyone wants a way to gain more followers and Brand awareness, not just you.
 Try to contact only people with similar amount of followers instead of going for the top 1% of influencers.

-We are a Direct to garment print shop located in London, if you have any questions, need advice or wish to have your garments printed with us, you can use this Quick Contact Form Link.
+We are a Direct to garment print shop located in Hull, if you have any questions, need advice, or wish to have your garments printed by us, you can use this Quick Contact Form Link.